 Safety, Security and Marine Environmental Protection

 Each of the above four modules will cover two days of lectures.
 Practical activities (group work) are also planned to test the knowledge and the skills acquired.

 On the occasion of a field trip, participants are going to visit the premises of the Italian Navy's Hydrographic Institute where special lectures will take place.
-A workshop open to the public is also being organized, focusing on blue growth and its legal implications.

 Please note that the list of subjects is subject to amendments until confirmed as final.

 EUR 500: Regular fee, covering lunch breaks on weekdays.